 The Acorn Dining Room in OakView Personal Care is currently open.
 In line with our health and safety precautions to ensure proper physical distancing, occupancy in the dining room is limited as we are following the criteria outlined by the Department of Human Services.

-OakView Personal Care residents are permitted to participate in small group activities with 5 persons or less.
+OakView Personal Care residents are permitted to participate in small group activities as spacing permits per CDC guidelines for social distancing.
 Masks are required, hand hygiene must be done prior to and after activities, and residents must maintain 6 ft. of physical distance.

 Residential Common Areas & Amenities